jdittrich/userNeedResearchBook/text/allURBook.md

 # About this text

 This book is written for all those who want to design products, applications or webservices according to the needs of people.
-This text teaches you how to find potential users and how to find out about their activities, motivations and problems.
+You will learn how to find potential users and how to find out about their activities, motivations and problems.
 I demonstrate how to analyze the gathered data in a way that makes it usable and useful for your design process.

 To have knowledge about the »how« and »why« of the user’s work allows you to create innovative products that meet the users’ needs.
 As well, you can utilize this knowledge to improve existing products.